mrakgr/Trading-Journal/journal_2025.md

 Churning out code isn't going to help me beat the market.
 Being smart will.

 I have to avoid doing something stupid at all costs.
 I will never get a better chance to learn to trade than now, so I need to make use of it.

+...

+I want to become more like the bucket shop Livermore rather than the trend follower Livermore who blew his brains out in the end.
+Had he used his winnings to become a floor trader, he might have had a much happier life.